Information processing in biological molecular machines: Introduction

-And secondly, new methods of stochastic thermodynamics have been applied to the description of the non-equilibrium behavior of single nanoobjects in a finite time perspective.
-Work, dissipation and heat in mesoscopic machines are fluctuating random variables and their variations, proceeding forward and backward in time, are related to each other by the fluctuation theorem \cite{Evan02,Jarz11,Seif12}.
-The relationships between entropy and information lead to the generalized fluctuation theorem \cite{Saga10,Ponm10,Saga12,Mand12,Bara14,Horo14,Shir16}.
-The ability to reduce entropy at the expense of information creation and vice versa makes the problem of Maxwell's demon current again \cite{Maru09,Saga13,Parr15}.
+Secondly, new methods of stochastic thermodynamics have been applied to the description of the non-equilibrium behavior of single nanoobjects in a finite time perspective.
+Work, free energy dissipation and heat in the nanoscopic systems are random variables and their fluctuations, proceeding forward and backward in time, proved to be related to each other by the fluctuation theorem \cite{Evan02,Jarz97,Croo99,Seif12}.
+For nanoscopic machines, the concept of information processing can be defined and the relationships between information and entropy production leads to the generalized fluctuation theorem \cite{Saga10,Ponm10,Saga12,Horo13,Hart14,Horo14,Bara14,Shir15,Shir16}.
+It strengthened an almost universal consensus regarding the view on the operation of Maxwell's demon consistent with thermodynamics \cite{Benn82,Maru09,Mand12,Luja19,Saga13,Parr15}.
+Thus, the demon must have a memory and in order to use fluctuations to do the work, it reduces entropy at the expense of gathering the necessary information on fluctuations in this memory.
+The information must be erased sooner or later, and for this the same or greater work must be used.

-The modern statistical theory of biological molecular machines should force a significant change in our views on the nature of their action.
-The purpose of this paper is to take a step in this direction.
-In particular, we are interested in answering the intriguing question of whether biological molecular machines can act as Maxwell's demons in the sense of a possibility of a bi-directional entropy change into information.
-The formal approach presented is a continuation of our former trials \cite{Kurz03,Kurz14}.
-Since very poor experimental support is still available for actual conformational transition networks in native proteins, we have restricted our attention only to a model network.
-However, the paper is also addressed to experimentalists to perform similar suits on real systems.